Ficool

 "To protect you, yes—"

 "By lying to me?"
-Tim's hands clench.
+Tim's hands clench as he pulls himself upright.

 "By sneaking off and burying the last thing I have left of my family?"